 Shipping cost is determined by knowing the details of the product you’re shipping, choosing a shipping service, and including any taxes or fees.
 The final shipping cost you pay depends on the good(s) you’re sending, when it’s shipped, and the shipping service you use.

-Reliable shipping estimates can be obtained through shipping companies’ shipping calculators.
+Reliable shipping estimates can be obtained through shipping companies’ shipping calculators and a shipping cost estimator.
 You enter basic information about your package, its destination, and choose what shipping service you want.
 Then you’ll get an estimate of how much it currently costs to send the package.
 Adjust shipping details on the calculator page until you’re satisfied with the options available.